kimjoar/extendable-js/README.md

 ----

-I often want to share functionality between several components, e.g. views and models.
+I often want to share functionality between several components, e.g. between views or between models.
 However, I don't always want to pull in large libraries to have this functionality.

 Usage
 -----